kaikue/MagicOfTheStars/README.md

 ### Level design
 - Player should visit doors before being able to open them
-- Use scenery to draw attention to offscreen stuff
+- Use scenery, zoomouts to draw attention to offscreen stuff
 - Tutorial: jump, roll under ledge, roll through breakable wall, walljump, jump & roll in midair through breakable high wall
 - Boss doors require a bunch of that level's color
 - Secret final door requires all 11 of all colors